rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 projects which are crucial but non-differentiating.
-Thus, firms' products might integrate or depend on external OSS projects but are not perceived as generating value for the business, broadly agreeing with the [@vonhippel2007] required three conditions of horizontal user innovations.
+Thus, firms' products might integrate or depend on external OSS projects but are not perceived as generating value for the business, broadly agreeing with the {% cite vonhippel2007 %} required three conditions of horizontal user innovations.

 However, the interviewees also reported other forms of contribution